Taman Universiti MRT station

 The Taman Universiti MRT station is a future provisional Mass Rapid Transit (MRT) station.
-When constructed, it would serve the nearby Taman Universiti Indah in Seri Kembangan, Selangor, Malaysia and serve as one of the stations on Klang Valley Mass Rapid Transit (KVMRT) Sungai Buloh-Serdang-Putrajaya Line.
+When constructed, it would serve the nearby Taman Universiti Indah in Seri Kembangan, Selangor, Malaysia and serve as one of the stations on Klang Valley Mass Rapid Transit (KVMRT) Putrajaya line.
 The station will be built on the side of Jalan Putra Permai, nearby the National Hydraulic Research Institute of Malaysia building.